MehmetKaplan/SQL_for_Country_State_Cities/README.md

 # BE CAREFUL WHILE USING!!!!

 You have been warned: Although commented out, scripts contain drops table statements.
-If yıu want to uncomment, have your own responsibility!
+If you want to uncomment, have your own responsibility!

 # Usage
 Run countries.sql, states.sql and cities.sql with your favorite SQL interpreter.